COVID-19 weekly surveillance report

 This report is provided for transparency, and readers are encouraged to think carefully about the measures we each can take to prevent further spread of COVID-19.

-Case ascertainment is, of course, dependent on patterns of testing and reporting so it is likely that there are more cases than are currently notified.
-This caveat has applied throughout the pandemic when COVID has been transmitting on Island, although the change to LFD self testing and self reporting may have impacted on that to an unknown extent.
-However, as the majority of omicron infections are mild, case numbers per se are now a less important measure than pressure on health and care services.
+Case ascertainment and calculation of the reproduction number is, of course, dependent on patterns of testing and reporting so it is likely that there are more cases than are currently notified.
+This caveat has applied throughout the pandemic when COVID has been transmitting on Island, although the change to LFT self testing and self reporting may have impacted on that to an unknown extent.
+Further changes to testing guidance published on 1 April are likely having an additional impact.
+This week we has seen a decrease in seven day average daily reporting from 228 to 144.